aristosv/freqtrade/README.md

 - **Bot Name:** This will be the bot's name.
 When setting up multiple bots each one can have it's own name.
+- **Web UI user:** The username to login on the web interface of the bot.
-- **Web UI user/pass:** The credentials to login on the web interface of the bot. http://your_ip_address:8080
+- **Web UI pass:** The password to login on the web interface of the bot.
+- **Web UI Port:** The port to use for the web interface.
 - **Stake Currency:** The coin you want to use to trade on.
 It's recommended to use a stablecoin like USDT.
 - **Stake Amount:** The amount you want to invest per trade.
 Binance requires above 16 USDT.
 - **Max Open Trades:** The maximum allowed number of trades. -1 uses all the available amount on the Exchange.